brikis98/yevgeniy-brikman-homepage/_posts/2021-04-16-twenty-thousand-leagues-under-the-sea.md

 - Some of the references did not age well: e.g., old shipwrecks they came across.

 - Other than Nemo, none of the other characters are flushed out much.
-Professor Aronnax, Conseil, and Ned Land are all completely 2 dimensional; and the rest of the crew of the Nautilus is nameless, faceless, and merely background decoration.
+Professor Aronnax, Conseil, and Ned Land are all completely 2-dimensional; and the rest of the crew of the Nautilus is nameless, faceless, and merely background decoration.

 ## Rating